 Wilderness travel is still allowed in this area with a valid wilderness permit.
-All trails in the area remain open.
 However, please use caution and follow all posted trail signs.

 The park is working with the San Joaquin Valley Air Pollution Control District.
 Smoke will be visible near and from high-country vistas.
 Smoke from regional wildfires in the State of California may also affect visibility over the area.